-Setting up dental appointments for simple procedures is often put off for the elusive time period of “tomorrow”.
+Setting up dental appointments for simple procedures like dental cleaning is often put off for the elusive time period of “tomorrow”.
 This may be caused by the ever-present fear of the dentist, but also by the fear of the dental bill.

 Scaling and root planing cost near you is $200-$300 on average.
 On top of that, there are additional visits to the dentist you must remember about.
 So what exactly increases the hit to your budget?

 Need a dental scaling?

 Find a gentle dentist near you, book an appointment, and get a healthy smile.Take a quiz